b02860de585071a2/dbus-broker/Integration.md

 In order to create a broker compatible with the reference implementation, the listening socket should be installed by the controller in the standard filesystem location, and the passed-in policy should be generated from the XML policy found in the default location in the filesystem (both these locations depend on whether there is a system or a user bus that is being implemented).

+Whilst the reference implementation only ever listens on one socket, dbus-broker has no such restriction.
+There can be any number of listening sockets, and they may all have different policies attached.

 ## Names

 In order for names to be activatable, the controller must call a method on the private broker connection to enable each name for activation.
 It will also pass in which uid the resources of the name (which may otherwise be unbounded) should be accounted on.
 Ideally this uid should be the same as the one eventually owning the name (if this is known by the controller).